CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 ## Lab objectives
 In this lab, you will perform:
-- Create an Azure AI services resource
+-  Task 1: Create an Azure AI services resource
-- Connect Azure AI Service Resource to Vision Studio
+-  Task 2: Connect Azure AI Service Resource to Vision Studio
-- Detect faces in the Vision Studio
+-  Task 3: Detect faces in the Vision Studio

 ## Estimated timing: 30 minutes